 I have mentioned before that my Invisalign cost $6100, plus $200 for the taking of records and impressions.
-That amounts to approximately $5300 US or 3600 British Pounds at todays conversion rates (3rd June 2010).
+That amounts to approximately $5300 US or 3600 British Pounds at today’s conversion rates.
 I paid $1500 at the time of the first impressions, $1550 at the first fitting and then made 15 monthly payments of $220.
 I did however get around $2000 back from MBF, my health fund here in Australia.
 Still, even with that refund the bills HURT.

 I didn’t choose the cheapest Invisalign orthodontist that I saw.
 That isn’t because I am too rich for the cost to bother me; with two children, two cats and a husband with a penchant for expensive gadgets, FAR from it in fact.
 It was just that when I was paying so much already I sure as hell didn’t want to have to pay it twice.
 Also, I am a perfectionist.
 So although I told my orthodontist that I was happy for my teeth to be better without being absolutely perfect, I really wanted them to be as perfect as they could be.

 Given that Invisalign are expensive – and I know that I have written about some of this before, long time readers might want to skip the rest of this post!- I just wanted to say a few things about the costs of Invisalign for those that have not yet chosen their orthodontist or dentist.
 When you are considering spending several thousand dollars you want to get the best deal possible.
-Nobody wants to spend more than they have to.
-However, as I have repeated several times on this blog, if there is any way you can avoid it please don’t choose your Invisalign provider just based on price.
+Nobody wants to spend more than they have to – let’s be honest, most of us will be sacrificing a lot to be able to afford braces.
+However, as I have repeated several times on this blog, if there is any way you can avoid it please don’t choose your Invisalign provider just based on their Invisalign price.

 Some people getting Invisalign will have only very simple cases.
 For them, it may not matter whether they look for their provider based on price alone.
 For anybody with a more complex orthodontic problem like myself, choosing the right provider could be vital.
 It can honestly mean the difference between good teeth and great teeth.
 Given that whichever orthodontist you choose will be rearranging your teeth, filling your mouth with moulding gunk, and even possibly filing away parts of teeth occasionally, it’s important to choose the right person for the job.